 Amy Spiers and Catherine Ryan are Australian artists and writers whose collaborative artistic practice has employed site-specific installation, augmented reality, experimental writing, collage, the production of publications, and live and participatory performance art.
 They aim to provoke questions about the present social order—particularly about the gaps and silences in public discourse, the things that are not or cannot be acknowledged.
 Their 2014 work, Nothing to See Here (Dispersal), was nominated for a Green Room Award for Outstanding Contemporary and Experimental Performance.
 In 2013 they were finalists in the Substation Contemporary Art Prize.
-They have presented work at the Vienna Biennale, the Melbourne Art Fair, the Festival of Live Art, The Substation, the Underbelly Arts Festival and Footscray Community Art Centre.
+Most recently they have presented work at Monash University Museum of Art (Melbourne), the Museum für Neue Kunst (Freiburg, Germany), MONA FOMA festival (Hobart) and the 2015 Vienna Biennale (Austria).
 From October 2012 to January 2013 they undertook an artistic residency together at the Zentrum für Kunst und Urbanistik in Berlin, Germany.
-In May 2015 they undertook a residency at the Banff Centre in Canada.
+In May 2015 they participated in the Banff Research in Culture residency at the Banff Centre in Canada.

 amyspiers (at) gmail.com

 Amy Spiers is a Melbourne-based artist and writer.
 Spiers makes art both collaboratively with Catherine Ryan, and as a solo artist.
 Her socially-engaged, critical art practice focuses on the creation of live performances, participatory situations and multi-artform installations for both site-specific and gallery contexts.